TechZerg is reader supported. When you purchase through links on our site, we may earn a commission.

 Finally, for those on a budget, the Vizio M7 Series is a good option.
 This budget series offers a VA panel with a remarkable contrast ratio and no issues with glare or reflections.
 The M7 has a wide color gamut and fully covers the DCI P3 color space for HDR content.
 It also features Black Frame Insertion to enhance clarity for gaming, has a low input lag, and supports a Variable Refresh Rate, but only up to 60 Hz.

 However, this TV has some weaknesses, such as narrow viewing angles, difficulty upscaling lower-resolution content, and no app store.
-To expand its capacity, you may want to consider streaming devices like the Fire TV Stick.
+You may want to consider streaming devices like the Fire TV Stick to expand its capacity.
+The M6 Series is also worth checking out.

 6 Ways to Care for Your TV